 Conclusions and discussion

 This paper makes an important contribution to the literature on the suburbanisation of poverty, providing original empirical analyses of change in the spatial distribution of poverty in the 25 largest cities and urban areas in England and Scotland over the period 2004 to 2015/16.
 Complementary measures of decentralisation and deconcentration were used to overcome the problems caused by polycentric urban forms in particular.
-The paper also examines the changes for poor and non-poor separately to explore whether suburbanisation is a relative process resulting from the dilution of poverty in inner areas or an absolute process involving displacement.
-Lastly it casts light on the possible longer term consequences by examining the changes in levels of segregation which have accompanied this phase of suburbanisation.
+The paper also examines the changes for poor and non-poor separately to explore whether suburbanisation is a relative process resulting from the dilution of poverty in inner areas or an absolute process involving replacement of one by another.
+Lastly it casts light on the possible longer term consequences by examining the changes in levels of spatial segregation which have accompanied this phase of suburbanisation.

 The results show that the suburbanisation of poverty is underway in British cities, with poverty becoming both less centralised and less concentrated over time in almost every case.
 Change was fastest in London as theory predicted.
 It is a unique city in the UK in terms of its scale and housing market pressures, and it is here that the impacts of welfare reform were expected to be greatest.
 Significant changes are also underway in many other cities, particularly the larger ones.
 At least in the larger cities, the process can be clearly described as one of absolute suburbanisation with inner areas losing share of the poor while simultaneously increasing their share of non-poor in almost every case.
 In London, change is occurring across a large swathe of the more central half of the city.
 In the other large cities, the changes up to now have been limited to the most central two or perhaps three deciles.

-At the same time, these shifts are accompanied by significant and unexpected reductions in segregation.
+At the same time, these shifts are accompanied by significant and unexpected reductions in spatial segregation or unevenness.
 These changes potentially cast the processes of suburbanisation of poverty in a rather different light, as a shift away from the historic legacy of urban divisions arising from industrialisation.
-Alternatively the reductions might be only temporary – a transitional phase on the way to establishing new forms of division as implied by the ‘urban inversion’ thesis.
-We show that the reductions in segregation are occurring not just in the centres of the large cities where the over-representation of poorer groups is declining, but also in the outer areas where proportions poor are rising.
+They contrast quite strikingly with some recent studies which have found rising levels of segregation in many European cities (Musterd et al 2016) and they certainly warrant further investigation.
+Of course, the reductions might be only temporary – a transitional phase on the way to establishing new forms of division as implied by the ‘urban inversion’ thesis.
+We do show however that, in this period, the reductions are occurring not just in the centres of the large cities where the over-representation of poorer groups is declining, but also in the outer areas where proportions poor are rising.
 Of course, if rising levels of poverty in some suburban locations prompt a reaction from more affluent groups, further rounds of adjustment may follow through the class-based equivalent of ‘white flight’.
-At the moment, however, we do not see such processes underway.
+For the moment, however, we do not see such processes underway.